 History did not cease with the dissolution of the medieval monastery on 16 January 1540.
 The same year Henry VIII erected Westminster into a cathedral church with a bishop (Thomas Thirlby), a dean and twelve prebendaries.
 The bishopric was surrendered on 29 March 1550 and the diocese was re-united with London, Westminster being made by Act of Parliament a cathedral church in the diocese of London.
 Mary I restored the Benedictine monastery in 1556 under Abbot John Feckenham.
 But on the accession of Elizabeth I the religious houses revived by Mary were given by Parliament to the Crown and the Abbot and monks were removed in July 1559.
 Queen Elizabeth I, buried in the north aisle of Henry VII's chapel, refounded the Abbey by a charter dated 21 May 1560 as a Collegiate Church, a Royal Peculiar exempt from the jurisdiction of bishops and with the Sovereign as its Visitor.
 In place of the monastic community a collegiate body of a dean and prebendaries, minor canons and a lay staff was established and charged with the task of continuing the tradition of daily worship (for which a musical foundation of choristers, singing men and organist was provided) and with the education of forty Scholars who formed the nucleus of what is now Westminster School (one of the country's leading independent schools).
 In addition the Dean and Chapter were responsible for much of the civil government of Westminster, a role which was only fully relinquished in the early 20th century.
 Thus the Abbey was reshaped and newly patterned to discharge a distinctive yet worshipful role in a modern age.

-See also the entry under Architecture on our website.
+See also the entries under Architecture, Abbots and Deans and Benedictine monastery on our website.

 Photos can be purchased from Westminster Abbey Library.